 - This could result in criminal action being taken such as criminal charges.
-This cannot and will not result in university related sanctions and/or action. - You may report by contacting your local law enforcement or by speaking with UN Public Safety - UN Public Safety 402.554.2911
+This cannot and will not result in university-related sanctions and/or action. - You may report by contacting your local law enforcement or by speaking with UN Public Safety at 402.554.2911